BoldingBruggeman/eat/tests/2d/README.md

 #### Running the 2d case

-The _sourcedir_ is the folder where the _eat_ source code is installed via the _git clone_ -command.
+The _reposdir_ is the folder where the _EAT_ source code is installed via the _git clone_ -command.

 The commands will be executed in the folder of the test.

 ```
-cd $sourcedir/tests/2d
+cd $reposdir/tests/2d
 ```

 The following commands assumes that OpenMPI has been used.
 As _mpiexec_ is not standardized using a different implementation of MPI will likely require adjustments to command examples given.